-Both digital asset management (DAM) and media asset management (MAM) systems are there to help you manage video files, podcast episodes, and other digital media assets.
-However, they’re two separate things that can easily be confused if you’re not a digital asset pro.
+Both digital asset management (DAM) and media asset management (MAM) systems are there to help you manage images, video files, podcast episodes, and other digital media assets.
+However, they’re two separate things that can easily be confused if you’re not a digital asset manager.

 Let’s explore some key differences between DAM vs. MAM so you can decide which is appropriate.